spikebike/Backups-Done-Right-legacy2/docs/overview.md

 Each client finds any new, changed, or deleted files in any of the configured directories.
 The updated files are checksummed, encrypted into blobs, and checksummed again.
 Blobs are queued for upload to a blob server.

-The blob server tracks what blobs it already has and when a client offers a blob it's replies with "upload" or "I have that, I'll subscribe you to that blob".
+The blob server tracks what blobs it already has and when a client offers a blob it's replies with "upload and subscribe" or "I have that, I'll subscribe you to that blob".
 It's the blob servers job to manage the blobs, and ensure that the desired replication is met, or to inform the admin otherwise.

-The blob server can be configured to require manual introduction of peers, o to search for new peers with a DHT.
+The blob server can be configured to require manual introduction of peers, or to search for new peers with a DHT.
 This allows automatically finding new peers to trade blobs with.

 The blob server:
 - accepts blob uploads from trusted clients, if blobs hasn't been seen